-Under 36 CFR 800.16(d), "area of potential effects" is defined as "the geographic area or areas within which an undertaking may directly or indirectly cause changes in the character or use of historical properties, if any such properties exist."
-For the purposes of this undertaking, the defined APE is discontinuous and inclusive of three components: (1) the 15 newly identified specific culturally important and interconnected places recommended as NRHP-eligible as contributing elements of the PHD; (2) the ADI, described further below; and (3) the FERC Project Boundary.
-Importantly, the locations of the non-archaeological resources were generated primarily through consultation with Tübatulabal Chairman Robert Gomez and augmented with archival background research, but were not further corroborated through field survey, site visits, or other methods.
-While this study acknowledges the non-archaeological resources as within the APE, due to the inherent difficulty in spatially depicting a mapped "boundary" for these resource types, they have been excluded from delineation on the APE map.
-Overview maps depicting the discontinuous defined APE, inclusive of the previously documented and newly documented Tribal resources, and the spatial extent of the ADI are provided in are provided in the TRI-1 Draft TSR (provided in Volume IV of this License Application), which is filed as Confidential and Privileged (CUI//CEII/PRIV).
+In addition, the defined APE is discontinuous and inclusive of the following components:

+- 1. The existing corrected FERC Project Boundary and proposed FERC Project Boundary. - 2.
+The NRHP-eligible Palegewan Heartland District, including the 76 previously identified contributing elements and the 15 newly identified specific culturally important and interconnected places newly recommended as contributing elements to the Palegewan Heartland District.
+Importantly, of the 15 newly identified contributing elements, 4 of the locations are non-archaeological resources that were identified primarily through consultation with Tübatulabal Chairman Robert Gomez and augmented with archival background research, but were not further corroborated through field survey, site visits, or other methods.
+While this study acknowledges the non-archaeological resources as within the APE, due to the inherent difficulty in spatially depicting a mapped "boundary" for these resource types, they have been excluded from delineation on the APE map. - 3.
+The NRHP-eligible KR3HD.

-While the APE is inclusive of the ADI, the ADI is defined as the FERC Project Boundary and includes all Project facilities and access roads.
-The Project consists of the operating facilities associated with the water conveyance system, dam, diversions, flowlines, forebay, penstocks, powerhouse, stream gages, access roads, and ancillary or support facilities under FERC's jurisdiction.
+The ADI is equivalent to the proposed FERC Project Boundary, where FERC has jurisdiction and O&M activities will occur under the license.
+While the APE is inclusive of the ADI, the ADI is defined as the area that includes the KR3 system and is essentially coeval with the proposed FERC Project Boundary, and includes all Project facilities and access roads.
+The Project consists of the operating facilities associated with the conveyance system, dam, diversions, flowlines, forebay, penstocks, powerhouse, stream gages, access roads, and ancillary or support facilities under FERC's jurisdiction.